 Conduct disorders are repetitive and persistent patterns of behaving, where the young person behaves in ways which go against social norms and that are not in line with normal behaviours for the age of the child.

 Children and teenagers with a conduct disorder may get gratification out of hurting someone else, lying or stealing.
-Conduct disorders can be difficult to diagnose, as some of these troublesome behaviours can be a result of environmental factors or other mental health conditions (see more about the causes of behavioural problems).
+Conduct disorders can be difficult to diagnose, as some of these troublesome behaviours can be a result of environmental factors or other mental health conditions

 It’s hard for parents to know what is normal for their child and what is a sign there might be an underlying problem.
 We speak to hundreds of parents each year who aren’t sure where to turn to help their child or teenager with a suspected conduct disorder – speaking to an expert in the field gives parents much needed support and advice and can ensure that their child receives the right help or treatment.

 Children under 10 are likely to meet the criteria for ODD.
 Children over 10 are more likely to meet the criteria for conduct disorders.

 There are several common symptoms that indicate your child may have a conduct disorder.